AnasBinAzim/WRODRAFT/README.md

 - [🔗 Hough Line Transform Tutorial by DigitalSreeni](https://www.youtube.com/watch?v=5zAT6yTHvP0&ab_channel=DigitalSreeni)

-#### 4. ⚙️ PID Control for Position Correction
+### 4. ⚙️ PID Control for Position Correction

-- **Sensor Input**:
-  - Distance sensors on both sides provide real-time measurements of the robot's position relative to the track edges.
+- **Sensor Input**: Distance sensors on both sides provide real-time measurements of the robot's position relative to the track edges.
-- **Error Calculation**:
-  - The error signal is the difference between the left and right distance measurements.
+- **Error Calculation**: The error signal is the difference between the left and right distance measurements, ensuring the robot stays in the middle of the track by minimizing this difference to zero.
 - **PID Controller**:
   - **Proportional Term (P)**: Reacts to the current error.
   - **Integral Term (I)**: Accounts for past errors to eliminate steady-state offset.
   - **Derivative Term (D)**: Predicts future error based on the rate of change.
-- **Steering Adjustment**:
-  - The PID output adjusts the steering angle to minimize the error.
-  - Ensures the robot maintains the desired **25 cm** distance from the designated side.
+- **Steering Adjustment**: The PID output adjusts the steering angle to minimize the error.
+This ensures the robot maintains the desired position centered between the track edges.
 - **Orientation-Based Behavior**:
-  - **Right-Based Orientation**:
-    - The robot favors the right side of the track.
+  - **Right-Based Orientation**: The robot favors the right side of the track.
-  - **Left-Based Orientation**:
-    - The robot favors the left side of the track.
+  - **Left-Based Orientation**: The robot favors the left side of the track.

----

-### 📊 Flowchart of the Algorithm
+## 📦 Project Structure

 ## 📊 Flowchart of the Algorithm